tmpbook/django-with-vuejs/README.md

 - index.html
 - static/\*

-Django only handle the API with `Content-Type` is `application/json`.
+Django only handle the API which `Content-Type` is `application/json`.

 ---